Blowfish Encryption: How It Works, Advantages, and Comparison

 What is Blowfish encryption?

-The Blowfish cipher is a symmetric encryption algorithm It operates with 64-bit blocks and uses variable keys between 32 and 448 bits.
+Blowfish is a symmetric encryption algorithm that operates with 64-bit blocks and uses keys ranging from 32 to 448 bits.
 It was designed to offer superior performance in terms of speed without compromising security.
-If you're interested in learning more symmetric ciphers, there is also valuable information about it.
+If you're interested in learning about other symmetric ciphers , there's also valuable information about them.

-This algorithm uses a type encryption structure Feistel 16-round.
+This algorithm employs a 16-round Feistel cipher structure .
 Its modular design makes it easily adaptable to different hardware and software implementations.

 Main features of the algorithm